mohd-innomatics/HTML-for-pull/README.md

 # HTML - HyperText Markup Language.
-This is Group Project in HTML
+This is Group Project Collaboration in HTML.